 This SRS document is the base of the software project because this document helps to develop the whole software project.

 System Design – In this phase, requirements specification documents are used to prepare the system design.

 System design is the process where we define system architecture, components, modules, interface, and data of a system using the requirement specification documents.

 Implementation – In this phase, system design is used to develop the system, the system is first developed in small programs called units.

 This is a coding phase, where programmers start to develop the system by writing code using the programming language.
 They already decided which language they use for developing the system.

 Integration and Testing – In this phase, the testing team run our software and check whether the software gives us the desired result or not.

 Deployment of system − Once the testing is done, the product is deployed in the customer environment or released into the market.

 Maintenance – Maintenance is the backbone of software success.
-When software is developed, then the software needs to be modified from time-to-time to keep it up to date with the environment changes and changing the user requirements.
+When software is developed, then the software needs to be modified from time to time to keep it up to date with the environmental changes and changing the user requirements.